SoftServeSAG/robotics_spot/README.md

 chmod a+x session.yml
 ./start.sh
 ```
 Now tmux session will start with all required tabs.
-All required commandsmay be added to the history, in irder to simplify their usage.
+All required commandsmay be added to the history, in order to simplify their usage.